-Tom Madders, Campaigns Director at YoungMinds, said: ‘This research suggests that many younger children have found it increasingly hard to cope as the lockdown period has gone on, which may be because of loneliness, fears about the coronavirus or a loss of the routines and support that come with school.
+Tom Madders, campaigns director at YoungMinds, said: ‘This research suggests that many younger children have found it increasingly hard to cope as the lockdown period has gone on, which may be because of loneliness, fears about the coronavirus, or a loss of the routines and support that come with school.

-‘It’s also important to recognise that some of the most vulnerable young people in our society – including those who have experienced abuse, violence or neglect, are often the hardest to identify.
+‘It’s also important to recognise that some of the most vulnerable young people in our society – including those who have experienced abuse, violence, or neglect – are often the hardest to identify.
 We need to ensure that effective support is available for all children who need it now and as restrictions lift.’

-Professor Cathy Creswell, Professor of Developmental Clinical Psychology, University of Oxford, and co-leading the study, said, ‘Prioritising the mental health of children and young people throughout the COVID-19 pandemic and beyond is critical.
+Professor Cathy Creswell, professor of developmental clinical psychology, University of Oxford, and co-leading the study, said: ‘Prioritising the mental health of children and young people throughout the COVID-19 pandemic and beyond is critical.
 These findings highlight that there is wide variation in how children and young people have been affected, with some finding life easier but others experiencing more difficulties.
 Our findings have identified some sources of variation but we need to continue to gain a better understanding of which families are struggling and what they need to help direct the right advice and support going forward to ensure that this does not have long-lasting consequences.’

 The Co-SPACE survey is still open and keen for parents and carers to share their experiences.
 This research is tracking children and young people’s mental health throughout the COVID-19 crisis.
-Survey results are helping researchers identify what protects children and young people from deteriorating mental health, over time, and at particular stress points, and how this may vary according to child and family characteristics.
-This will help to identify what advice, support and help parents would find most useful.
+Survey results are helping researchers identify what protects children and young people from deteriorating mental health, over time and at particular stress points, and how this may vary according to child and family characteristics.
+This will help to identify what advice, support, and help parents would find most useful.

-This research is supported through UKRI COVID-19 Rapid Response funding, and by the NIHR Oxford Health Biomedical Research Centre, the Oxford and Thames Valley NIHR Applied Research Consortium and the UKRI Emerging Minds Network Plus.
+This research is supported through UKRI COVID-19 Rapid Response funding and by the NIHR Oxford Health Biomedical Research Centre, the Oxford and Thames Valley NIHR Applied Research Consortium, and the UKRI Emerging Minds Network Plus.

-Disclaimer: Psychreg is mainly for information purposes only.
-Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
-Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
-Read our full disclaimer here.
+Psychreg is mainly for information purposes only; materials on this website are not intended to be a substitute for professional advice.
+Don’t disregard professional advice or delay in seeking treatment because of what you have read on this website.
+Read our full disclaimer.